marcomarchesi/game-of-life/README.md

 # Game Of Life

-A Roger Conway's Game of Life for iOS v1.
+A John Conway's Game of Life for iOS v1.

 Patterns:
  - glider